 A complete list of all substances tested for in the Dayton drinking water supply is available at City Hall during normal business hours.
-Please stop by at 416 Ferry Street or call our office at (503)864-2221 if you have questions

-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants, can be particularly at risk from infections.
+Please stop by at 416 Ferry Street or call our office at (503)864-2221 if you have questions compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants, can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC (Centers for Disease Control) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the EPA Safe Drinking Water Hotline (1-800-426-4791).